-Investment rate of return 7.10%, including inflation at 2.60%
+Investment rate of return 6.80%, including inflation at 2.40%

-Mortality rates were based on the generational RP-2000 with Projection Scale BB tables.
-The actuarial assumptions used in the June 30, 2017 FRS valuation were based on the results of an actuarial experience study performed for the period July 1, 2008 - June 30, 2013.
+Mortality rates for FRS were based on the PUB-2010 base table, projected generationally with Scale MP-2018, and mortality rates for HIS were based on the generational RP-2010 with Projection Scale MP-2018.
+The actuarial assumptions used in the June 30, 2021 FRS valuation were based on the results of an actuarial experience study performed for the period July 1, 2013 - June 30, 2018.
 Because the HIS is funded on a pay-as-you-go basis, no experience study has been completed for that Plan, but were based on certain results of the most recent experience study for the FRS Plan.